KyberNetwork/TokenDistributionContracts/TokenSale/README.md

 Implemented in `KyberContirbutorWhitelist.sol`.
 Provides a raw list of addresses and their cap.
 Owner of the contract can list and delist (set cap to 0) users at any point.
+Cap of 1 means the user is a slack user, and their cap is set globally before token sale.
 In practice, we will not make changes in the list after its first initialization, unless issues are discovered.
+This is necessary as we expect > 10k users, and we must start uploading the users before we have a full list.
+For this reason we also have an optimzed version of listing which can take an array as input.

+Since we are nice, we will also destory the contract after token sale to save disk space for network node.

 #### Token
 Implemented in `KyberNetworkCrystal.sol`.
 The token is fully compatible with ERC20 standard, with the next two additions: